balliegojr/iron-carrier/README.md

 I have read an advice somewhere (Reddit or Stackoverflow) that I'm very sad that I can't point to the autor.
 But it said: when in doubt, clone it.

 You don't need to write the best performant code right away, just code... refactor later.
-This advice is specially good if you find yourself losing a battle against lifetimes
+This advice is specially good if you find yourself losing the battle against borrow checker